jim3/Node.js-Express-MongoDB-WeatherApp/README.md

 ### A Weather Application using Node.js, Express, EJS and MongoDB Atlas

-Uses an HTML form in order to get the users zip code and displays their current weather stats.
+Uses an HTML form in order to get the users zip code to displays their current weather stats.

-Uses MongoDB Atlas to extract the weather results nad writes them to a MongoDB database and prints the given cites search for.
+MongoDB Atlas is used to extract the resulting weather data (variables) and writes writes the resulting weather data to a MongoDB database.
+It also queries the MongoDB and prints the list of cites search for and prints that via Express `/weather` route.